It is acceptable to use two spaces after a period.

 The Question in Context

 As a writer of any kind — private, professional, traditional, experimental — you have two obligations.
-The first is to be honest to your own intentions.
+The first is to be honest about your own intentions.
 The second is to communicate your intentions to the intended reader as effectively as possible.

 These obligations hold whether you are writing an email to a single person or publishing a work for the masses.
 They remain your responsibility even if you choose to involve others in the process.
 Agents, editors, publishers, typographers and others who make a living off authorship are peripheral to your work as a writer.
 They may be central to your goals as a business person, they may be central to your ability to produce a physical book or e-book file, but they are not writers.